kreauniv/comp308/_sources/fun-in-piclang.rst.txt

 ====================

-Having seen how to implement proper lexical scoping in our :rkt:`stack-machine` in the section :ref:`Stacks and scope`, we're now well placed to do that within our expression interpreter for PicLang.
+Having seen how to implement proper lexical scoping in our :rkt:`stack-machine` in the section :doc:`stacks-and-scope`, we're now well placed to do that within our expression interpreter for PicLang.

 We're going to need corresponding notions of "blocks" in this language